hav-noms/final-project-hav-noms/design_pattern_decisions.md

 implemented the "Mapped Structs with Delete-enabled Index"

 However I chose the simplest solution as this project is more about the entirety of best patterns and practices for building smart contracts on ethereum.

+### Oracle

+oraclize was included in this project as a stretch goal.
+The idea was to get the ETHUSD price from kraken so we could allow the DAPP to workin in USD mode which is more relatable for users to understand rather than ETH pricing.